 With so much attention being paid to implementing the Inflation Reduction Act and addressing obstacles to its success (like permitting delays), I've seen remarkably little discussion of what should come next for U.S. climate policy.
-A new report from the

-International Monetary Fund provides strong guidance-and implicit support for CCL's ongoing efforts to enact carbon fee-and-cashback through the Energy Innovation Act.
+A new report from the International Monetary Fund provides strong guidance-and support for ongoing efforts to enact carbon fee-and-cashback policies at the national level.
 The IMF's report, Climate Crossroads: Fiscal Policies in a Warming World, pulls no punches about the severity of the crisis and the urgency of constructive mitigation policies.
 "Climate action is an urgent global imperative," it declares.
 "The time to act is now, with a strong, clear, and concerted mix of policy efforts on the part of governments."